Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality: Preliminaries

-\begin{theorem} \PETRNew is \ER-complete. \end{theorem} \begin{proof} Consider an instance $\left (\exists \; X_1,X_2,\ldots,X_n \right )\colon \Phi$ of \ETRNew.
-Let $G$ be some embedding of $G(\Phi)$ in $\R^2$.
-Suppose that $G$ is not crossing-free and consider a pair of crossing edges.
-Let $X$ and $Y$ denote the variables corresponding to (one endpoint of) these edges.
-We introduce three new existential variables $X',Y',Z$ and three constraints: $X + Y = Z;\ X + Y' = Z;\ X' + Y = Z$.
+We introduce three new existential variables $X',Y',Z$ and three constraints: $X + Y = Z$, $ X + Y' = Z$, and $X' + Y = Z$.
 Observe that these constraints ensure that $X = X'$ and $Y=Y'$.
-Moreover, as shown in \autoref{fig:crossing}, the embedding of $G$ can be modified such that the new incidence graph $G'$ has strictly fewer crossings.
-In particular, $G'$ looses the considered crossing and no new crossing is introduced.
+Moreover, the embedding of $G$ can be modified so that the new incidence graph $G'$ has strictly fewer crossings: $G'$ loses the considered crossing and no new crossing is introduced.
 We repeat this procedure until the incidence graph of the obtained formula is planar.
-Finally, note that $0 < 1 \leq Z = X + Y \leq 2 + 2=4 < 5$ whenever $1/2 \leq X,Y \leq 2$.
-Note that the number of new variables and constraints is at most $O(|\Phi|^4)$, since the degree of each subformula in \ETRNew is at most three. \end{proof}
+Finally, note that $ 1 \leq Z = X + Y \leq 2 + 2=4 $ whenever $1/2 \leq X,Y \leq 2$, and the number of new variables and constraints is polynomial in $|\Phi|$, since the number of variables in each constraint in \ETRNew is at most three. \end{proof}